Jinetics/pyFCM-docs/docs/index.md

 !!! note "For Custom Hardware Templates"

-    For modules were software templates are utilized (i.e., Jinetics did not supply the hardware component) the user has complete freedom to specify their own safety conditions.
-This should be done inside the class's `reading` function such that when the user's specified safety condition is met, set `self.ks = True`.
+    For modules where software templates are used (i.e., where Jinetics has not provided the hardware component), users have full flexibility to define their own safety conditions.
+These conditions should be specified within the class's `reading` function so that when the user's criteria are satisfied, `self.ks` is set to `True`.